rsradulescu/IFCO-data-engineering-solution-test/README.md

 ## Additional Instructions

 1. **Deliverables**: Ensure your code is well-commented and structured.
-Provide Jupyter notebooks or Python/PySpark scripts that can be executed to reproduce your results.
-Include unit tests for each test.
+Provide a complete execution environment as a deliverable.
+This should include:
+   - All the source code and scripts necessary to reproduce the results.
+   - Clear instructions for setting up and running the environment, including any necessary configurations.
+   - A Dockerfile, if applicable, for containerized execution.
+   - A zipped archive of the project directory or a link to a Git repository containing all the above elements.
-2. **Evaluation**: Your solution will be evaluated based on accuracy, efficiency, code clarity, and the comprehensiveness of your unit tests.
+2. **Evaluation**: Your solution will be evaluated based on accuracy, efficiency, code clarity, the comprehensiveness of your unit tests, and the completeness of the provided execution environment.

 Good luck!